miltinhoc/LinkedinEmails/README.md

 # LinkedinEmails
 ![LinkedinEmails](https://user-images.githubusercontent.com/26238419/231917888-746674c1-f93e-4610-a1b5-6aec8a297ccf.png)
 Searches for employees of a company on linkedin using [PuppeteerSharp](https://github.com/hardkoded/puppeteer-sharp) and outputs a list composed of full names and possible emails.<br />
+It's now also possible to validate the emails for each employee using SMTP, note that this is not always 100% reliable.<br />
+This application might stop working on the future due to changes in Linkedin, I will try to keep it up to date.<br />
 It's possible to create builds for Windows, Linux and macOS since the project is done in .NET Core 6.

 ## Building and Running